Student Excellence Program Funding (Reference 120)

 Schools will make local decisions as to how the SEP funding allocation will be used to best meet the needs of their high-ability students.
 For example, the funding may be used for:

-- delivery of masterclasses for students in the Victorian High-Ability Program
+- delivering masterclasses for students in the Victorian High-Ability Program

 - other programs for high-ability students